sonic-net/SONiC/doc/sfputil/read_write_eeprom_by_page.md

 - Support reading/writing cable EEPROM data by page, offset and size.
 For sff8472, wire address "a0h" or "a2h" must be provided by user.
 - Support basic validation for input parameter such as page, offset and size.
 - Support reading/writing cable EEPROM for all types of cables except RJ45.
-- Support non flat memory mode reading/writing.
-In this mode, user shall provide page and offset according to the standard.
+- User shall provide page and offset according to the standard.
 For example, CMIS page 1h starting offset is 128, offset less than 128 shall be treated as invalid.
-- Support flat memory mode reading/writing (Phase 2).
-In this mode, the EEPROM memory shall be treated as continues flat memory.
-This design document will not discuss this mode.
 - Vendor who does not support `sfp.read_eeprom` and `sfp.write_eeprom` is expected to raise `NotImplementedError`, this error shall be properly handled
 - Others error shall be treated as read/write failure
 - Vendor specific implementation is not required but still possible.